 “Us, chance—oh, Kenneth,” she sighed, doing finger furlongs around the rim of her goblet.
 “That’s not how it is out here.
 That’s not how it is at all…”

 “How what is, for chrissake?!”

 “You know, life.
 What you’re saying is so Midwest.
 This is the wide-open Wild West here.
 People do their own thing, fend for themselves.
 You’ve got to learn to go it alone, the whole rugged individual trip—get weighted down with us’s and you drown…”

 “What’re you talking about?”
 I tugged at my blue oxford cloth collar.

 “My parents always tell me I’m responsible for my own self, and that’s a big enough bundle for me to handle.
 So how can I possibly be responsible for somebody else like you?”

-“Man oh man, Syd.
+“Man oh man.
 All I know is we set a beautiful agenda, taking on San Francisco all the way up Nob Hill, then the world.
 Once it sunk in, I did all I could to square with the life I was leaving so that we could soar, free and clear.
 Damn, I could have sworn we were flying a two-seater, and now you’re talking solos.
-I mean, what the hell is going on here?!”
+I mean, what the hell is happening here?!”

 “Hold on a sec,” she snarled, stirring her spritzer.
 “Who left whom right after that?
-You deserted me, blindsided me yet, at the starting gate.
-Sniveling back to your mother fixation, dumping me like I was a leper, or something.
+You blindsided me, deserted me at the starting gate.
+Sniveling back to your mommy fixation, dumping me like I was a leper.
 How could I ever trust anything you say anymore?!”